 They say that drinking hot beverages on a hot day actually helps lower your body temperature—has anyone ever tested that theory?

-How to Make the Best Iced Coffee
+How to Make Cold Brew Coffee

-It seems so unnecessary at first—why go to the trouble when you can just store brewed coffee in your fridge?—but cold-brew coffee gives you a deeper, more pure flavor without any of the bitterness that comes from drinking hot-brewed coffee that’s been cooled down.
+But cold brew coffee gives you a deeper, more pure flavor without any of the bitterness that comes from drinking hot-brewed coffee that’s been cooled down.

 Make cold brew coffee ice cubes.